moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 In the case of memory-less link architectures, the picture is slightly different.
 Here, EPPS nodes utilizing the principle of spontaneous parametric down-conversion (SPDC) generate entangled photon pairs.
 Each photon is sent to a different BSA, where they are measured with a photon originating from a different EPPS node.
 SPDC is an inefficient process with success probability of around $10^{-6}$ per pump photon.
+In system design, the intensity of the pump laser is adjusted so that the average number of photons is appropriate; generally this must be set below one photon per time window in order to avoid polluting the signal with two-photon states.
 This means that most of the time windows given by the separation time will not contain a photon.
-However, the separation time should be maintain in order to correcly identify the photons that were part of a successful measurement at the BSA.
+However, the separation time should be maintained in order to correcly identify the photons that were part of a successful measurement at the BSA.
 The separation time governs the maximum rate at which EPPS attempts to generate the entangled photon pairs, which is given by $1/T_{\text{separation}}$.

 # D. Measurement basis selection